L-YeZhu/CDCD/README.md

 ## 4. Training

+### 4.1 Default training
-To train the dance-to-music contrastive diffusion model on AIST++.
+To perform dance-to-music on AIST++.
+This default setting trains contrastive diffusion model with 80 steps with step-wise parallel contrastive diffusion and intra-negative music samples.

 ```
 CUDA_VISIBLE_DEVICES=#IDS python running_command/run_train_aist.py
 ```

-To train the dance-to-music contrastive diffusion model on TikTok Dance-Music.
+To perform dance-to-music on TikTok Dance-Music.
+This default setting trains contrastive diffusion model with 80 steps with step-wise parallel contrastive diffusion and intra-negative music samples.

 ```
 CUDA_VISIBLE_DEVICES=#IDS python running_command/run_train_tiktok.py
 ```

-To train the text-to-image contrastive diffusion model on CUB200.
+To perform text-to-image on CUB200.
+This default setting trains contrastive diffusion model with 80 steps with sample-wise auxiliary diffusion and inter-negative image samples.

 ```
 CUDA_VISIBLE_DEVICES=#IDS python running_command/run_train_cub.py
 ```

-To train the text-to-image contrastive diffusion model on MSCOCO.
+To perform text-to-image on MSCOCO.
+This default setting trains contrastive diffusion model with 80 steps with step-wise parallel diffusion and intra-negative image samples.

 ```
 CUDA_VISIBLE_DEVICES=#IDS python running_command/run_train_coco.py
 ```

-To train the class conditioned image synthesis contrastive diffusion model on ImageNet.
+To perform class conditioned image synthesis on ImageNet.
+This default setting trains contrastive diffusion model with 80 steps with step-wise parallel diffusion and intra-negative image samples.

 ```
 CUDA_VISIBLE_DEVICES=#IDS python running_command/run_train_imgnet.py
 ```

+### 4.2 Options for different contrastive diffusion settings
+As we described in our paper, there are several possible combinations with the contrastive diffusion modes and negative sampling methods.
+In addition to the default training settings, you can optionally select and play with these settings by making modifications as follows.

+To switch between the step-wise parallel and sample-wise auxiliary contrastive diffusion, modify the parameter ```contrastive_intra_loss_weight ```

 ## 5. Inference